 The most common result of these changes, according to New York plastic surgeon B. Aviva Preminger, MD: "a loss of cheek fullness, deepening of the smile lines and the formation of jowls."
 While the midface and lower face are the areas where these changes are most noticeable, Dr. Mahmood adds that the upper third of the face also begins to droop as we age, which can lead to a heavy appearance of the brows—a complaint she says is frequently made by male patients, as well.

 As a result of these aging patterns, Dr. Mahmood says the midface and jaw/neck area often need lifting, "whether initially by fillers or nonsurgical devices, or ultimately by a surgical facelift and necklift."
 But, how your doctor goes about fixing each one of these age-related issues varies from patient to patient.

-“Rarely will a patient have pure skin laxity as the only age-related problem,” says San Fransisco dermatologist Vic Narurkar, MD.
+In fact, Dr. Preminger explains that in many patients, there is a need for a combination of both lifting and filling.
+“Rarely will a patient have pure skin laxity as the only age-related problem,” says San Francisco dermatologist Vic Narurkar, MD.
 “There are multimodal aspects to aging, which also include reduction in facial fat (temples, midface, marionette areas and upper cutaneous lip), in addition to laxity.
 Also, there are submental fat, hyperdynamic wrinkles and neck laxity.
-So often, injectables will complement lifting.
-We have shifted from 'filling' in the lines to rebalancing the facial compartments.”
+So often, injectables will complement lifting."

 It’s important to know that not all treatments will give the same longevity in terms of results.
 “Surgical facelifts last the longest,” says Dr. Madnani.
 “If surgery resets your appearance by 10 years, then you will always appear 10 years younger going forward, however you will continue to age from the point of reset.
 Most people come back for a touch up lift about 8–10 years after the first, and this can vary.”